deepscenario/OrthoLoC/README.md

 ## :star2: About the Project

 OrthoLoC is a framework for UAV camera localization and calibration using orthographic geodata.
-The project provides a large-scale benchmark dataset and implementation of algorithms for matching, localization, and calibration of UAV imagery using orthophotos and digital surface models.
+The project provides a large-scale dataset and implementation of algorithms for matching, localization, and calibration of UAV imagery using orthophotos and digital surface models.

 <a name="Dataset-Features"></a>